open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.
 In addition, the Collector gives end-users control of their data.
-The Collector is the default location for instrumentation libraries to send their telemetry data.
+The Collector is the default location instrumentation libraries export their telemetry data.

 ## Deployment

 The OpenTelemetry Collector provides a single binary and two deployment methods:

-- An agent running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
+- **Agent:** A Collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
-- A gateway running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.
+- **Gateway:** One or more Collector instances running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.

 For information on how to use the Collector see the [getting started documentation](/docs/collector/getting-started).